OpenDataDSL/documentation/docs/Tutorials/qs-api/qs-api.md

 </TabItem>
 <TabItem value="python" label="Python">

-For Python, you can use your own favourite IDE, but you will need to install some libraries as shown below:
-* [Requests](https://docs.python-requests.org/en/latest/) library for making HTTP requests
+We have an SDK for Python which you can install from [PyPI](https://pypi.org/project/odsl/)

 ```
-pip install requests
+pip install odsl
 ```

 </TabItem>